LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

 * **Fallback URL**: A URL that opens in a web browser so the customer can complete the purchase if their device is unable to make payments using Apple Pay.
 * **Order Tracking URL**: Called by Apple Messages for Business after completing the order; provides you with an opportunity to update the order information in your system.

-For more on these endpoints, see [here](https://developer.apple.com/documentation/businesschatapi/applepayendpoints) on the Apple developer site.
+For more on these endpoints, see [this topic](https://developer.apple.com/documentation/businesschatapi/applepayendpoints) on Apple developer's site.